DanielPalaio/CUDA_cuDNN_Setup/README.md

 > nvcc -V
 > nvidia-smi

 **7.** Test if the GPU is detected, and if CUDA is correctly installed.
-In Pycharm, run the following python script:
+In a python IDE, run the following script:
 > import tensorflow as tf
 > print(tf.config.list_physical_devices('GPU'))
 > print(tf.test.is_built_with_cuda())